grade-leaderboard/uol-agile-group-project/meetings/TG1_G6_GroupMeetings.md

 - Try to schedule another check-in on Sunday usind Doodle (Bret)

 ### Aims
-- Possible commercial goals were discussed and dismissed as not congruent with original mission of solving the problem need for as many students as possible
+- Possible commercial goals were discussed and dismissed due to etical and data privacy concerns.
+We want to remain accessible for all students and guarantee strong privacy and their full control over grade data.
 - Having free and open-source project, allows students to contribute and improve the tool they use
 - Donations (sponsorship) and non-intrusive adds were discussed as a way to support project running cost.
 GitHub Sponsor mechanism would be used for donations from students, alumni and organizations, while adds would be used as last resort.